Voters with Disabilities

 To request curbside voting assistance, you can:

-- call in advance to coordinate a time and place
+- call the Elections Department in advance to coordinate a time and place

 - have an assistant make the request inside the polling place

 A ride to your polling place

 We can arrange to have an accessible van pick you up and take you to the polls to vote.
 Please call prior to Election Day to make an appointment.